andre-silva-14/ecoleta/README.md

 ## :computer: The Project

 This initiative was started by [Rocketseat](https://github.com/Rocketseat) and inspired by the International Environment Week!
-Ecoleta is a waste collection manager where companies will be able to create access points to certain types of waste and users will be able to find the closest waste collector company for their type of waste and contact them either via e-mail or whatsapp via Ecoleta application.
-Overall, the purpose is to promote reutilization of old materials in an easy and efficient way to everyone!
+Ecoleta is a waste collection manager where organizations will be able to create access points to certain types of waste products and users will be able to find the closest waste collector organization for their waste products and contact them either via e-mail or whatsapp via Ecoleta Mobile Application.
+Overall, the purpose of Ecoleta is to promote the reutilization of waste products in an easy and efficient way for everyone!

 ## :rocket: Technologies